The SecondLook™ Neuroanatomy Series

-"I’ve used both the full neuroanatomy and the lite version, and both offer very helpful practice memorizing the brain’s structures and exchange of fluids.
+"I’ve used the full neuroanatomy and it offers very helpful practice memorizing the brain’s structures and exchange of fluids.
 I use the app when working through particular pathways by which behaviors arise.
 One of my neuropsychology professors now uses the app after I recommended it to her for class!"

 "This app presents unique value to a medical student.
 This app not only provides clear histological/anatomical images, but then provides real time feedback of substructures and relevant clinical tie ins that help make this vast material make some sort of sense.
 Also helps remarkably with retention for exams too!
 E.g. I’ve never had someone clearly delineate the borders of the hypothalamus and dorsal thalamus before as this app did."